Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 This use case takes approximately 15 minutes.

-Each main step involves multiple actions to prepare you for the next step.
+Each main step involves multiple actions that prepare you for the next step.

 #### Step 1: Determine the Root Cause